-This article is divided into two major sections:
+This article is divided into three major sections:

-- Actuator Selection - Controls Selection
+- Actuator Selection

+- Controls Selection

+- Hazardous-Area Classification Methods and Equipment

-It provides an overview of the pneumatic and electric actuators, controls and feedback devices that are available for integrating automated quarter-turn valves into a control system in the bio-pharm industries.
+It provides an overview of the pneumatic and electric actuators, controls and feedback devices that are available for integrating automated quarter-turn valves into a control system in the chemical industries.

-It is assumed that the quarter-turn hygienic valve type and materials for a specific application(s) has already been made.
+It is assumed that the quarter-turn valve type and materials for a specific application(s) has already been made.